gancao/RedeMap/README.md

 **step2: Install required R and python packages by running the below commands in the command line** <br>

-    #If you install RedeMap on a windows system, you could press the Windows key and R, then type cmd in the run box to open the Command Prompt
+    #If you install RedeMap on a windows system, you could press the Windows key and R, then type cmd in the run box to open the Command Prompt.
     pip install -r requirements.txt
     R path/Rscript install_r_packages.R